-Restructuring at the UMaine System and subsequent changes to the Dept. of Safety Management have resulted in significantly greater responsibilities for the Diving Operations Manager and Scientific Diving Program; the program is now responsible for diving operations at all UMS campuses and units.
-This responsibility seemingly also applies to the role of the Diving Control Board, though this body was not involved in or formally informed of these changes.
-To the knowledge of the DCB and DOM/DSO, there are no active diving operations at any campus units other than UMaine and DMC.
+Due to restructuring at the UMaine System and subsequent changes to the Dept. of Safety Management in 2017/2018 the program is now responsible for diving operations at all UMS campuses and units.
+To the knowledge of the DCB and DOM/DSO, as of 2023 there are no active diving operations at any campus units other than UMaine and DMC.